rosalbamartin/rosalbamartin/README.md

 🙋🏻‍♀️ABOUT ME

-- 👋 Hi, I’m Rosalba, a data analyst enthusiast.
+- 👋 Hi, I’m Rosalba, a self-tought data analyst and SQL enthusiast from Miami.
 - 👀 I’m currently looking for a full time job as a data analyst.
-- 👩🏻‍🎓 Bachelor Degree in Business Administration.
+- 👩🏻‍🎓 Bachelor Degree in Business Administration with background in banking and real estates.
+- 📊 I love working with data and learning new skills.
 - 🌱 I’m currently learning Data Analytics.

 - 🤓 SKILLS: Research, Communication, Problem solving, attention to detail, critical thinking.